-Do you think your friends and families really want to pay $97 dollars a month on “done for you emails?”
+Do you think your friends and families really want to pay $97 a month on “done for your emails?”

 A product that is tangible that they can sell to people to recoup their membership fees or even make a profit.

 I’ve been involved in MLM businesses.
 The only people buying these products are the people involved in the company.